ttab/amqp-as-promised/README.md

 omitted, then `exclusive:true` is assumed if the name is empty, or `passive:true` if not.

-Thus, `amqpc.queue()` will create a new exclusvie, anonymous, queue that is automatically deleted on disconnect.

-`amqpc.queue('my-queue')` will try to passively declare the queue `my-queue`, signaling an error on failure.
+Thus, `amqpc.queue()` will create a new exclusive, anonymous, queue that is automatically deleted on disconnect, while `amqpc.queue('my-queue')` will try to passively declare the existing queue `my-queue`.

 See [`queue.*`](#the-queue-object) below.